eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

 ## Prerequisites

 - The benchmark needs to be executed once (see [execution section](https://github.com/eXascaleInfolab/bench-vldb20)).
-- Extra dependencies: any that can be installed on the same system which is a pre-requisite for benchmark and doesn't conflict with any of its depencencies.
-- Algorithm input: receive a NumPy matrix where the columns are time series, rows are time points and the missing values are designated as NaN.
-Algorithm should output the same NumPy matrix with all NaN values imputed.
+- Algorithm input: a NumPy matrix where the columns are time series, rows are values, and the missing values are designated as NaN.
+Algorithm should output the same NumPy matrix where all NaN values are recovered.

 ## Algorithm implementation (an example with python)